Deonixlive/Control-Betaflight-Copter/README.md

 ## About the Project

 Drones using Betaflight firmware are widely popular in the FPV community for their flexibility and performance.
 This repository aims to provide a Python implementation to interact with these drones using MSP commands, enabling advanced control and customization.
+Everything is currently highly experimental and is still being tested.
+Always test in a safe manner and in a controlled environement.
+We take no responsibility for injuries or other damage.

 Key features:
-- Highly performant MSP implementation.
+- Highly performant asynchronous MSP implementation.
 (Tested for up to 200Hz telemetry update rate and command rate)
 - Compatibility with a range of Betaflight-equipped drones
 - Easy-to-use Python interface
+- Easy modifications via subclassing
 ---

 ## Getting Started
-Before tasting anything make sure that you don't a battery connected or at least have taken the propellers off.
+Before te+sting anything make sure that you don't a battery connected or at least have taken the propellers off.
 ### Prerequisites

 Before using this repository, ensure you have Python installed on your machine.
 You can download Python from [here](https://www.python.org/downloads/).